-This course is for students with English as a second language who are looking to develop their language skills to communicate confidently, express ideas effectively and gain a thorough understanding of the level of language proficiency required to attend an Australian university.
+This course is designed for students with English as a second language who are looking to develop their language skills to communicate confidently, express ideas effectively and gain a thorough understanding of the level of language proficiency required to attend an Australian university.

 Duration: Each of the five English Academic Programs (EAPs) are taught over a 10-week period, and include 20-hours of face-to-face classroom time per week.